 Secondly, it can be challenging for urban growers to compete with established farmers in a sustainable way.
 Before investing, an urban grower therefore needs to plan branding strategies and sales channels.

-Besides this, too many existing vertical farming set-ups have low utilization rates, says Pål G. Knutzen and explains:
+- Besides this, too many existing vertical farming set-ups have low utilization rates, says Johnny Rasmussen and explains:

 "In many set-ups, they maneuver large lifts between the vertical constructions.
 However, the ideal situation is to just have an inspection aisle in one side.
-When the entire set-up is automated, the growers don’t need to have direct access to the plants – it only takes up more space, which could have been utilized for more production"Pål Knutzen Area Sales Manager at Senmatic
+When the entire set-up is automated, the growers don’t need to have direct access to the plants – it only takes up more space, which could have been utilized for more production"Johnny Rasmussen Business Development Manager at DGT by Senmatic

 Summary of advantages and pitfalls

 - Increase production output by utilizing vertical excess space.

 - Control growing conditions for your entire crop with LED lighting and climate control.